-With the help of the amazing Juliane Schütz, we have made some new videos which will be published in the advent of our upcoming new album, Fjære.
+With the help of the amazing Juliane Schütz, we have made some new videos which have been published in the advent of new album, Fjære.
 These videos were filmed during our rehearsals at my place in April 2021, just before we went to Propeller Music Division in Oslo to record.
-Here’s the first one, which is a brand new composition with the highly poetic title XVII.

 The reviews are in!
 Top image shows that F2P were chosen as one of the top jazz albums of September by Mezzo (FR).
 Here’s some highlights from some of our many reviews so far: